 However, it has been noticed that Chinese luxury consumers have already collected all famous high-end brands and in this sense, nowadays they are more curious about new brands that are reflecting new fashionable designs.
 In addition, Chinese fashionistas are more willing to find watches that will express their uniqueness.

 According to Euromonitor International, in 2016 overall sales of watches in China rose by 2.1% up to RMB65.8 billion.
-In addition, it is expected that the market size by 2020 will grow up to RMB79.4 billion.
+In addition, it is expected that the market size in 2020 will grow up to RMB79.4 billion.

 Watches as An Expression of Uniqueness

 Nowadays Chinese mainland consumers have developed their own tastes and become more demanding in terms of watches design.
 For many Chinese consumers, watches are something more than accessory, it is valued as something that is expressing their unique personality and their status, which in Chinese society is very important.
 For Chinese watches consumers, the meaning of “good watches” is not always coming in alignment with “very expensive” or “famous model”.

 The main factor for Chinese consumers that is luring them to purchase watches is a distinctive and trendy design.
 According to the HKTDC survey, it was shown that 66 % of consumers in China are more attracted by the unique design and style of watches.

 Trendy & Outstanding Design Matters

 Nowadays Chinese mainland consumers have developed their own tastes and become more demanding in terms of watches design.
 Watches nowadays in China are valued as specialist consumer goods that may offer trendy and fashionable designs in addition to brand value.
 There are three main categories of watches such as work (business) watches, casual fashionable watches, and sports watches.